Caluril/Ozzis_Addon/README.md

         6. Map Ping - Map Ping sound, used in DugiGuides<br/>
         7. OH Shit! - Oh Shit sound, cool sound for pet death.<br/>
         8. Carbonite - Quest Complete, sorta copyright, I have this sound disabled if this addon is present.<br/>
-<br/>If there's anything you would like added or changed etc please let me know via https://github.com/Caluril/Ozzis_Addon/issues/
+<br/>If there's anything you would like added or changed etc please let me know via https://github.com/Caluril/Ozzis_Addon/issues/ or Discord Ozzi#9217